biswa2210/flutter-myCard-ui/README.md

 [![Generic badge](https://img.shields.io/badge/contact%20me-facebook-blue)](https://www.facebook.com/biswarup.bhattacharjee.5811) [![Generic badge](https://img.shields.io/badge/visit%20my%20projects%20-github-brightgreen)](https://github.com/biswa2210)

 ## About :point_down:
+It is a simple flutter ui which shows Biswarup Bhattacharjee's(my) profile which shows my educational profile  and my contact informations.
+Here we can see my profile picture, phone number,

 ## APP DOWNLOAD LINK : :point_right: <a href="https://github.com/biswa2210/flutter-myCard-ui/raw/master/Biswa's_Card_base.apk" download>Click here to download</a>

 ## Purpose :point_down:
+I have made this so that people can know about me.

 ## Importance :point_down:
+It is important for more interaction with people.

 ## Folder Structure :point_down:
 ```bash